nephio-project/docs/install-guide/gcp.md

 ```
 </details>

-Next, we are going to create a service account for ConfigSync on the workload
+Next, we are going to create service accounts for ConfigSync and Porch on the
-clusters to use to read their repositories.
-The authentication will happen via
+workload clusters to use to access their repositories.
+The authentication will
-Workload Identity, so we will also configure the service account to allow that.
+happen via Workload Identity, so we will also configure the service accounts to
+allow that.

 It is also possible to use Config Controller to create separate service accounts
-for each cluster, but for simplicity we will use a single one for all clusters.
+for each cluster, but for simplicity we will use a single one for all clusters,
+for each workload (Config Sync and Porch).

+Create the Config Sync SA:

 ```bash
 gcloud iam service-accounts create nephio-config-sync \